griffithlab/civicpy/docs/civic.rst

    .. attribute:: variant_groups
       groups

       A list of `variant groups`_ to which this variant belongs.

    .. attribute:: variant_types
       types

       A list of :class:`CivicAttribute` objects describing `variant types`_ from the `Sequence Ontology`_.

-   .. attribute:: lifecycle_actions

-      A :class:`LifecycleAction` container.

 .. _ClinGen Allele Registry ID: http://reg.clinicalgenome.org